replicatedhq/help-center/content/docs/native/customer-installations/installing.md

 ## Pick your Install Method

 ### Easy Installation
-We provide an easy-to-use one-line installation process (via shell script) which will detect your OS, ask a few questions and install the Replicated.
+We provide an easy-to-use one-line installation process (via shell script) which will detect your OS, ask a few questions and install Replicated.
 Included in the install will be init scripts, configuration files and as needed the Docker Engine.

 [Continue with the easy install script](/docs/native/packaging-an-application/installing-via-script)
 ### Manual Install